BlueEvilGFX/MC-Assets-Manager/dlc_guide.md

 The icon of the DLC is also optional.
 If you want to use one though it must be named `icon.png`.
 If the DLC does not contain an icon, Blender will use another Blender internal icon.

 For the rigs and presets you just put the blend files into the right directory.
-If you
+If you want to use icons for them you need to name them exactly like the rig/asset.
+For example: `Pathfinder.blend` and `Pathfinder.png`.
+McAM will now display this righ with this icon.

+Now to the more complex assets structure.